rebeccachoo/react-contact-information/README.md

-# React App - Render a Graph with your date/data
+# React App - Contact Information

 This single page will show you contact information and you can add/remove/modify the contact information.
 <br /><br /><br />